 ATLANTA, May 12, 2022 — This fall, the High Museum of Art will present the first museum survey dedicated to Deana Lawson, who is known for investigating and challenging conventional representations of Black identities and bodies through her photographs.
 Co-organized by the Institute of Contemporary Art / Boston and MoMA PS1, “Deana Lawson” (Oct.
 7, 2022-Feb.
-19, 2023) features more than 50 works made over the past two decades that evoke a range of histories and photographic styles, including family albums, studio portraiture and staged tableaux, and employ documentary pictures and appropriated images.
+19, 2023) features nearly 60 works made over the past two decades that evoke a range of histories and photographic styles, including family albums, studio portraiture and staged tableaux, and employ documentary pictures and appropriated images.

 “Lawson’s works, which are complex not only in their composition but also in the emotions they evoke, challenge us to think critically about Black representation and confront our perceptions of Black identity,” said Rand Suffolk, Nancy and Holcombe T. Green, Jr., director of the High.
 “Her photographs open important dialogues, and we look forward to bringing them to Atlanta and sharing them with our audience.”